hackclub/jams-bounty/jams/Create Your Own ERC-20 Token.md

 ### Breakdown
 - Set up: Understand the ethereum network
+- Understanding Solidity: going to start by explaining the code, showing some examples and going through the example code line by line to ensure that the code is easy to follow.
-- Part 1: Set up a Metamask and Quicknode account
+- Part 1: Set up a Metamask and Quicknode account (takes from 10 to 15 mins)
-- Part 2: Open remix IDE and write solidity code (its super easy that you can do it under 15 lines of code or less!)
+- Part 2: Open remix IDE and write solidity code (its super easy that you can do it under 15 lines of code or less!) (takes from 20 to half an hour)
 - Part 3: Deploy the token and verify its existence!
+(5 mins max!)
 - Tada!!!
 You have now made an Token to flex to other with!

-### Time Estimation per step

--Step 1 would take 10 to 15 mins as it depends on the person on how much time it takes to setup the accounts.

--Step 2 would take 20 mins to 30 mins to understand the solidity programming language and writing a basic code.

--Step 3 would only take 5 mins max as deployment is fast.
-(Can depend on the Blockchain)

 **Q & A:**
 - How will you ensure that every outcome of the workshop varies (i.e. how will you give jammers a sense of ownership over their project)?